 Reasonable contact between employer and employee is encouraged in law and the introduction of KITdays should assist with this further.
 However unreasonable contact by the employer could be construed as harassment and a failure to contact at all could be classed as deliberate isolation therefore a balance needs to be established.
 It is recommended that the employer and employee discuss the level of contact before she start maternity leave.

 Women are protected from any unfair treatment at work because of their pregnancy, and or taking maternity leave.
-In addition any dismissal connected with the pregnancy and or maternity leave is classed as an automatic unfair dismissal.
-This means that the qualifying period of 1 year does not apply.
+In addition any dismissal connected with the pregnancy and or maternity leave is classed as an automatic unfair dismissal and the employee would not have to have any minimum service period to make the claim.
 It could also amount to sex discrimination.